Scandal-UK/FluentValidationLister/ReadMe.md

 > Execute your server-side FluentValidation rules automatically in the front-end!

 This package adds an ActionFilter which will describe the rules and messages defined for any validator.
-It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v11.0.0.
+It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v11.9.0.

 It also describes the expected JSON datatype for every field - regardless of whether it has any validation rule applied.
 This can be very helpful for automatic generation of dynamic forms.

 There are generic strict TypeScript handlers for most scenarios included in the sample application.
+Feel free to copy and modify as required.

 ## Table of Contents